jeroenvanbaar/MoralStrategiesFMRI/README.md

 The data can be found at http://hdl.handle.net/11633/aabwlrrn.

 For full descriptions of all data & analyses, please refer to the paper.
-For questions please contact Jeroen at jeroen_van_baar@brown.edu.
+For questions please contact Jeroen at jeroen.van.baar at gmail dot com (remove spaces).

 *** Contents